Adventure Racing World Series: Format

-Mixed gender teams of four competitors compete in a series of up to a dozen non-stop, multi-day expedition adventure races held in locations spread across the globe.
+Mixed sex teams of four competitors compete in a series of up to a dozen non-stop, multi-day expedition adventure races held in locations spread across the globe.
 These races culminate in the staging of the Adventure Racing World Championships, the winner of which is crowned World Champions.

 The competition's format provides that each of the individual events of the World Series function as a qualifier for the World Championships.
-The top two finishing teams in each event secure the opportunity to compete in the World Championships.
-The field of event winners and second place getters is then supplemented by the reigning world champions, who are given the right to defend their title, and a selection of wild card entrants round out the number of starters.
+The winning team at each event secures the opportunity to compete in the World Championships.
+The field of event winners is then supplemented by the reigning world champions, who are given the right to defend their title, the winners of regional championship races and the remainder of the field comes from open entry round out the number of starters.

-The actual World Championship race rotates each year.
+The World Championship race rotates each year.
 One of the qualifying events is singled out and designated as the World Championship event and this event provides a dramatic conclusion to the end of the World Series racing season.

 In addition to the World Championship race, points are assigned to results from each of the qualifying races in the series to determine a World Ranking.
-Points are allocated on a team's best two results in a calendar year over a two-year period (with heavier weighting given to World Championship results), with the ranking cycle periodically refreshed every 4–6 months.
+Points are allocated on a team's best four results over a two-year period (with heavier weighting given to World Championship results), with the ranking cycle refreshed every 4 months.